Our Circle

 Hi, my name is Rayna, and I’m glad you’re here.

-I recently graduated from Adler University with a Master of Counselling Psychology in Art Therapy.
+I graduated from Adler University with a Master of Counselling Psychology in Art Therapy.
 My work integrates talk therapy and creative expression in ways that feel both grounding and illuminating, offering multiple pathways for insight, healing, and self-connection.

 I am deeply passionate about hearing each individual’s story and tailoring our work to your unique needs and experiences.
 My approach is rooted in deep listening, empathy, and my own lived experience.
 I believe therapy is a collaborative space where I serve as a compassionate sounding board, supporting you in developing a deeper and more meaningful relationship with yourself.
 I am dedicated to creating a safe, non-judgmental space where you can arrive just as you are.